josephrocca/dalle-encoder-decoder-js/README.md

 # DALL-E Encoder/Decoder for JavaScript

 A JavaScript port of OpenAI's DALL-E encoder/decoder (using TensorFlow.js).
 Works in the browser but takes about 200x longer to encode/decode compared to Pytorch.
+Should work in Deno once it gets `OffscreenCanvas` and WebGL support.

 # Demo